 Note that photographs taken as part of a Scouting event would comply with The Scout Association’s Child Protection Policy.
 For more information, please refer to the Scouts association website.

-Moving between section
+Moving between sections

 Young people move to the next section when they reach the age requirements and when their section leader believes they are ready.
-The moving on ceremony takes place at the start of the term.
+The Moving On ceremony takes place at the start of the term.
 If the child reaches the age during a term, they will move at the start of the next term.

 All young people and adults taking part in Scouting activities are covered by the Scouts Association’s insurance provided by Unity (Scouts Insurance Services).